You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • Students must be invited to a conference in order to access it - conferences will not appear for a student unless they are invited to that particular conference.

 • Uploading internal media content is not available.
 The screen sharing option does not transmit audio and has a reduced frame rate, so we do not recommend sharing video via Canvas Conferences.
-External links in the chat window is the only method available to share media content.
+External links in the chat window are the only method available to share media content.